Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - A list of other ways to access your service.

-Get a start page for your beta or live service
+Get a start page for your public beta or live service

 - passes its beta assessment or self-certification